pagehop/npm-pagehop/README.md

 ## Release History

+ - 1.0.8
+   - Fix: recipe and tool utils throw an error if cwd of the process is wrong.
  - 1.0.7
    - Add: loading resources through fs.readFileSync() in recipes (page-loop & scrape) and tools.
  - 1.0.6